Black bat flower, Tacca chantrieri

 Elderberry (Sambucus Nigra) ‘Black Lace’

 My own elderberry bush grows on the side of my house and produces soft pink, umbrella-shaped flowers in early summer.
-But, I love it for its fine-cut, deep purple black foliage that adds dimension to my garden.
+But, I love it most for its fine-cut, deep purple black foliage that adds dimension to my garden.
 In the fall, elderberry produces blackish-red fruits that can be harvested to make wine and jam.

 Sambucus nigra ‘Black Lace’ via Missouri Botanical Garden